By Wendy Stoltz / Last Modified On January 15, 2023

 Yes, you can either make them and then store them in an airtight container to be consumed within 2-3 days.
 Alternatively, freeze them and bake them on the day you need them.

 WHY ARE MY SNICKERDOODLES DRY?

 Generally, dry snickerdoodles have been overcooked.
-Next time, reduce the bake time by 2 minutes.
+Next time, reduce the baking time by 2 minutes.

 WHY ARE MY SNICKERDOODLES FLAT?

 There can be a number of reasons for flat snickerdoodles.
-One reason that gluten free snickerdoodles will flatten too much is that the dough is too warm when you start baking.
-Chilling the dough before baking should fix this.
+One reason that gluten-free snickerdoodles will flatten too much is that the cookie dough balls are too warm when you start baking.
+Chilling the cookie dough balls before baking should fix this.

 The other reason could be that your cream of tartar or baking soda wasn't fresh.
 Start with fresh ingredients next time.

 WHAT'S THE DIFFERENCE BETWEEN GLUTEN-FREE CINNAMON SUGAR COOKIES AND SNICKERDOODLE COOKIES?